DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/SG-Sheet-List.md

 ![SheetGen fill the fields](../../assets\images\SG-Sl-FillFields.png)
 <sub>Note: the version on the image may not reflect the [latest version of SheetGen](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

-3. Select the existing sheet that will be assign as the template for the new sheet.
+3. Select the existing sheet that will be assigned as the template for the new sheet.

 ### Search sheet

-The search box will search for sheets contained in the projet.
+The search box will search for sheets contained in the project.

 ![SheetGen search existing sheet](../../assets\images\SG-Sl-SearchTemplate.gif)

 <sub>Note: the version on the image may not reflect the [latest version of SheetGen](https://diroots.com/revit-plugins/batch-create-revit-sheets-and-place-views-with-sheetgen/).</sub>

-4. Note that the new sheets appear in the list of sheets but have not yet been created in the project.
+4. Note that the new sheets appear in the list of sheets, but have not yet been created in the project.
 To complete the creation, click Apply.

 ![SheetGen apply new sheets](../../assets\images\SG-Sl-ApplySheets.gif)